The Complete Guide To Venmo For Nonprofits: How & Why To Use Venmo For Donations & Fundraisers

 Why Use Venmo For Nonprofits?

-Using Venmo for nonprofit donations and fundraisers is a great option for nonprofits that want to engage younger supporters and add a social aspect to their fundraising campaigns.
-Venmo is a well-known mobile payments app that operates like a social media app, so nonprofits can engage with donors and potentially reach a new pool of donors (i.e., the donor’s family and friend groups).
+Using Venmo for nonprofits is a great option for organizations that want to engage younger supporters and add a social aspect to their fundraising efforts.
+Venmo is a popular mobile payment app that operates like a social media app, so nonprofits can engage existing donors and reach new ones.

 Pros

-- No Fees For Users: Users pay zero fees to send donations to Venmo charity profiles.
+- Users pay zero fees to donate to Venmo charity profiles

-- Add Donation Link Anywhere: Nonprofits can add Venmo donation links to their website, social media posts/profiles, email newsletters – anywhere you can add text.
+- Add donation links to a website, social media posts/profiles, email newsletters, etc.

 Cons

-Venmo nonprofit fees only include a flat-rate fee of 1.9% plus $0.10 per transaction.
-Nonprofits must have verified 501(c)(3) status to get this discounted flat-rate transaction fee.
+Venmo nonprofit fees include a flat-rate payment processing fee of 1.9% + $0.10 per transaction.
+Nonprofits must have verified 501(c)(3) status to get this discounted flat-rate processing fee.

-How To Set Up Venmo For A Nonprofit
+How To Set Up A Venmo Nonprofit Account

 Before getting started, it’s important to know that you can’t convert an existing Venmo business profile to a charity profile.
 You’ll need a new phone number and email to create a Venmo charity profile, or you’ll have to contact Venmo to close a business profile and start a charity one.